What Is A Trendline?

 Things to Note When Drawing a Trendline

-Taking the uptrend in the above figure as reference.
-When the candles cross under the support lines, the uptrend can be considered broken.
-When that happens, wait and see the situation before making a premature decision.
+Taking the uptrend in the above figure as reference: When the candles cross under the support lines, the uptrend can be considered broken.
+When that happens, wait and see how the situation unfolds before making a decision.
 If the next candle continues to fall (for a total of two candles falling under the support line), now is a good time to enter.
 Go short at 3415 and set the stop loss to 3499.
 After entering the market, consider using a trailing stop in your strategy.
 With this order, when the price drops to 3400, the stop loss will be moved to the entry position at 3415 and protect your profits.
 In this way, even if the market rebounds, it will not cause a significant loss.
 A take profit can be set at 3322 as it correlates to a previous support level.
-Another strategy is to monitor the chart and see if the candles can break past the 3322 points and only take profit once the situation seems to reverse.
+Another strategy is to monitor the chart and see if the candles can break past the 3322 mark and only take profit once the situation seems to reverse.

 Q: Is it necessary to set a take profit when trend trading?

 A: Generally speaking, if the trend is judged correctly, the stop loss can be pretty set low, and the profit can be guaranteed.
 A take profit can be set, and when the trend shows signs of reversal, the stop loss should be moved to lock in the profits.